|

 through the forest of Eryn Carantaur.
 Legolas had planned to travel

-cover of darkness.
-And as dusk fell, the column left the forest,
+cover of darkness and, as dusk fell, the column left the forest,

-cut eastwards across the flood plain and joined the Athrad Road.
+cut eastwards across the flood plain, and joined the Athrad Road.

 The ruins of Minas Athrad stood, dark and mysterious, silhouetted